ferdysopian/auto-backup-utility/README.md

     crontab -e
     ```

-    Add the following line to schedule the script to run weekly at 2 AM on Sundays:
+    Add the following line to schedule the script to run daily at 2 AM:

     ```bash
-    0 2 * * 0 /path/to/backup_script.sh
+    0 2 * * * /path/to/backup_script.sh
     ```

 ## Usage